Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Introduction

 \section{Introduction}

 Our understanding of the structure of the $B$ meson lacks the precision needed to provide accurate predictions of $B$-meson decays beyond naive factorization.
-The quantity most vitally required for making these predictions, whether using QCD factorization or light-cone sum rules (LCSR), is the leading moment of the $B$-meson distribution amplitude, $\lambda_B$, defined by (see e.g.~Ref.~\cite{Braun:2003wx})
+The key non-perturbative input entering both QCD factorization and light-cone sum rules (LCSR) is the leading inverse moment of the $B$-meson distribution amplitude, $\lambda_B$, defined by (see e.g.~Ref.~\cite{Braun:2003wx})

 where $\phi_B^+(k,\mu)$ is the distribution amplitude of the $B$ meson, depending on the scale $\mu$.
 The theoretical uncertainty on $\lambda_B$ is large with estimates ranging from $200$ MeV obtained using non-leptonic decays \cite{Beneke:2009ek,Beneke:2003zv} to $460\pm 110$ MeV obtained from QCD sum rules \cite{Braun:2003wx}.